Curriculum

 Religious Studies in Year 9, 10 & 11

 The wide range of option choices encompasses both academic and vocational qualifications, and allows for learning pathways both within and beyond Key Stage 4.
-Pupils must select one subject from History, Geography, French or Spanish, and then they can select 3 others.
+Pupils must select one subject from History, Geography or Spanish, and then they can select 3 others.

 Year 9 |